martijnvdwoude/swipe-recycler-view/README.md

 ##TODO:
 - VelocityTracker for swiping open items
+- Improve how the front and back views are added/inflated to the SwipeRecyclerViewRowView
 - Implement both swipe directions in the TouchListener (only swiping to the right is currently partially implemented)
 - Implement functionality to disable swiping in either direction to prevent revealing either back views for individual items
 - Prevent swiping open items while scrolling the RecyclerView (now only scrolling will get disabled while swiping open an item)